Evaluation of nonacute scrotal pathology in adult men

 Cryptorchidism in children and adolescents is discussed in detail separately.
-(See "Undescended testes (cryptorchidism) in children: Clinical features and evaluation" and "Undescended testes (cryptorchidism) in children: Overview of management".)
+(See "Undescended testes (cryptorchidism) in children: Clinical features and evaluation" and "Undescended testes (cryptorchidism) in children: Management", section on 'Complications and sequelae'.)

 - Crawford P, Crop JA.
 Evaluation of scrotal masses.
 Am Fam Physician 2014; 89:723.